The nutritional value of grains in cat and dog food

-When properly processed, grains and cereals provide plenty of nutritious and digestible nutrients and energy for cats and dogs.
+When properly used in pet food, grains and cereals provide plenty of nutritious and digestible nutrients and energy for cats and dogs.
 These include:

-One of the main nutritional benefits of cereals is the high-quality carbohydrates they provide.
-Carbohydrates are one of the three categories of macronutrients, alongside fats and protein, that should be included in diets for animals.
-They act as the main energy source for pets.2 Grains and cereals are also high in fibre, which is a beneficial nutrient in supporting healthy gastrointestinal functions in cats and dogs.
+One of the main nutritional benefits of cereals are the high-quality carbohydrates they provide.
+Carbohydrates are one of the three categories of macronutrients, alongside fats and protein, included in diets for animals and act as a main energy source for pets.
+Grains and cereals are also high in fiber, which is a beneficial nutrient in supporting healthy gastrointestinal function in cats and dogs.

-In fact, some grains, such as brown or white rice, may be recommended for dogs or cats that are experiencing gastrointestinal issues, such as diarrhoea, as they are easy for pets to digest naturally.
+In fact, some grains may be recommended for cats and dogs experiencing gastrointestinal issues such as diarrhea, as they are naturally easy for pets to digest.

 Can cats and dogs digest grains and cereals?

-Further to the nutrients that grains and cereals offer, it’s important to consider their digestibility by pets.
+Further to the nutrients that grains and cereals offer, it’s important to consider their digestibility for pets.
 Digestibility refers to how many nutrients a food item is able to provide.
 For example, an ingredient may be rich in nutrients but hard for a cat or dog to digest.
-This means that fewer nutrients are absorbed by the animal's intestines and, as a result, fewer will end up in the bloodstream.
+This means that fewer nutrients are absorbed by the animal's intestines and consequently fewer will end in the bloodstream.

-An ingredient that is highly digestible by pets can provide a much higher proportion of nutrients, and therefore a cat or dog may receive the same level of nutrition concentrated into smaller portions.
+An ingredient that is highly digestible for pets can provide a much higher proportion of nutrients, and therefore a cat or dog may receive the same level of nutrition concentrated into smaller portions.

-Cats and dogs are able to digest processed grains using the enzymes that are normally present in their digestive system: amylase for the starches and proteases for the proteins.
+Cats and dogs are able to digest processed grains using the enzymes which are normally present in their digestive system: amylase for the starches and proteases for the proteins.

 Are grain-free diets safe for cats and dogs?

-Over the last few years, there has been a trend towards grain-free foods for cats and dogs (diets that are made with recipes that don't contain cereal), primarily due to concerns about food allergies or carbohydrate intake.
+Over the last few years, there has been a trend toward grain-free foods for cats and dogs (diets that are made with recipes containing no cereal grains), primarily due to concerns about food allergies or carbohydrate intake.

-In reality, research has actually shown that food allergies are responsible for as little as 1-2% visits to the veterinarian for cats and dogs.4 Instead, environmental allergies have been identified as a lot more common.
+In reality, research has actually shown that food allergies are responsible for as little as 1–2% visits to the veterinarian for cats and dogs.3 Instead, environmental allergies and other skin problems.

-Grains can provide essential fatty acids, fibre, vitamins and minerals – making them an important part of a complete and balanced diet.
+Grains can provide essential fatty acids, fiber, vitamins, and minerals—making them an important part of a complete and balanced diet.
 Switching your cat or dog to an all-meat diet without proper supplementation carries a considerable risk of nutritional excesses or deficiencies.
-In particular, all-meat diets may not provide your pet with the required carbohydrates necessary in a complete and balanced diet.

 Finding the right nutritional balance

-At Royal Canin we’ve conducted extensive research for more than 50 years into these ingredients and found that when properly processed, grains can provide a great source of energy and essential nutrients for your cat or dog.
+At ROYAL CANIN, we’ve conducted extensive research for more than 50 years into these ingredients and found that when properly used in pet food, grains can provide a great source of energy and essential nutrients for your cat or dog.

-A healthy diet for cats and dogs provides nutrients from multiple sources – not only meats but carbohydrates too, such as grains, wheat and corn.
+A healthy diet for cats and dogs provides nutrients from multiple sources—not only meats but also carbohydrates like grains, including wheat, and corn.
 The important point is ensuring that your pet receives a balanced and precise blend of over 40 key nutrients to support their ongoing health and wellbeing.